 For example, they show compassion even towards those who disagree with them.
 Awakened people unconditionally accept that good and evil are polar opposites in duality.

 Awakened people are not necessarily “nice” or feel-good people.
-They are honest about their shortcomings and flaws, and they don’t see themselves as superior or inferior to the unawakened ones.
+They are honest about their shortcomings and flaws, and they don’t see themselves as superior or inferior to the unawakened (for lack of a better word) ones.
 They know that it is the same consciousness that runs through all.

 “I’d rather be whole than good”Carl Jung.